StefRuseva88/appium-testing/README.md

 This repository demonstrates how to automate testing of Android mobile applications using **Appium** and **Page Object Model (POM)**.

 ## 1. "Summator" Page Object Model (POM)
- **Summator** is a simple calculator Android application.
+ **Summator** is a calculator Android application.
 The app allows users to perform simple arithmetic operations.

 ### 1.1 Automated Testing Scenario